arunk2493/api-automation-generator/README.md

 ### Steps to run the code in local:

+1. Install Python3
-1. Clone the repository
+2. Clone the repository
-2. Set the Gemini API key as environment variable
+3. Set the Gemini API key as environment variable
-3. From the root of the project run
+4. From the root of the project run
    1. source venv/bin/activate
    2. pip install -r requirements.txt
    3. uvicorn main:app --reload